imrushi/imrushi.github.io/content/notes/aws.md

 > 80 = HTTP - access unsecured websites
 > 443 = HTTPS - access secured websites
 > 3389 = RDP (Remote Desktop Protocol) - log into a Windows instance

+### AWS charges for IPv4 address

+- Starting from 1st 2024 there's charge for all public IPv4 created in your account
+- $0.005 per hour of Public IPv4
+- For new accounts in AWS you have a free tier for the EC2 service: 750 hours of Public IPv4 per month for the first 12 months
+- For all other services there is no free tier

+> NOTE: IPv6 is free to use. to use IPv6 need to make changes in networking and security groups.